Tushar626-byte/glowy-text-button-from-departures/README.md

    cd glowy-text-button-from-departures
    ```
 3. **Open `index.html` in your Browser**
-   Simply open the `index.html` file to see the button live.
+   Open the `index.html` file to see the button in action.

 ## 🛠️ Customization